abrarullahhaqqani/The-HRIM-Kitchen-/README.md

 Contributor 2 (Abr)

 > In order to install dependencies of stripe use command npm install stripe in the server/fuctions folder

+> npm install stripe inside the server/functions folder

+> install stripe from "Getting started with stripe CLI" on browser

+> Add the path of the unzipped file to the env variables of your machine

+> check if the installations is successful using the command stripe --version in cmd

+> use command stripe login in your terminal

+> add secret key in .env file with variable name as "WEBHOOK_SECRET"